lion328/gpu-passthrough/README.md

 Each OS have its own quirks.
 Linux guests can be more forgiving.
 If it did not work in Linux, then it is probably not working for Windows guest either.
 Keep in mind that there are some cases where it works on Windows but not on Linux, so testing both Linux and Windows if you can.

+### Reset the NVRAM

+If the VM stuck on the POST screen, try resetting the NVRAM by deleting it.
+For libvirt, the file resides at `/var/lib/libvirt/qemu/nvram/`.

 ## Wishlist